Illinois Secure Choice is now My Illinois Savings

 - An employer employing 16 to 24 employees: 11/1/2022

-- the latest deadline for businesses employing 5 to 15 employees passed: 11/1/2023
+- The latest deadline for businesses employing 5 to 15 employees passed: 11/1/2023

-What is the Illinois Secure Choice fee?
+What is the My Illinois Savings fee?

 Are any employers exempt?